johnridesabike/bikewalklife/posts/2021/03/stopsigncam-a-stop-sign-where-98.73-of-vehicles-don-t-stop-goes-viral-on-twitch.md

 - Nathan Grayson
 - traffic
 - viral
+excerpt: >
+  Bored internet users have a knack for creating niche communities, and "stopsigncam" is one of the latest.
+It's a Twitch stream of a stop sign.
+The twist is that, according to its description, "98.73% of vehicles don't stop."

 ---
 Bored internet users have a knack for creating niche communities, and "stopsigncam" is one of the latest.
 It's a Twitch stream of a stop sign.
 The twist is that, according to its description, "98.73% of vehicles don't stop."